kanaszewska/ToDoListTypeScript/README.md

 # Features
 * Responsive design
-* You can add multiple users
+* Create multiple users
-* You can add separate tasks for each user
+* Add separate tasks for each user
 * The task can be checked off after completion
 * You can also delete a task